Wasappli/WAAppRouting/README.md

 **Developed and Maintained by [Ipodishima](https://github.com/ipodishima) Founder & CTO at [Wasappli Inc](http://wasapp.li).** (If you need to develop an app, [get in touch](mailto:contact@wasapp.li) with our team!)

 So what is this library useful for?
 Good question.
 Let's answer by asking an other question.
-Have you been struggled at some point by the following issues?
+Have you been struggled at some point with the following issues?

 - Well, I need to add some shortcuts to some parts of my apps and it seems crappy to manually allocate the path and select the controllers I need.
 - I'm tired of using the push view controller method.